 The Fibro Diet

-According to research and other studies, there are foods that will relieve fibromyalgia symptoms and other foods that will worsen symptoms.
-It can be overwhelming to track which ones are to be avoided, which can be okay to consume in smaller amounts, and the foods that should be avoided altogether.
-To make it easier, I’ve broken the foods down into the good, the bad, and the ugly.
+According to research and other studies, some foods will relieve fibromyalgia symptoms, and other foods will worsen symptoms.
+It can be overwhelming to track which ones are to be avoided, which can be okay to consume in smaller amounts, and which foods should be avoided altogether.
+To make it easier, I’ve broken the foods into the good, the bad, and the ugly.

 Record supplements.

-Keeping track of your supplements such as vitamins and minerals will help your physician determine if you are lacking or getting too much of a vitamin or mineral.
+Keeping track of your supplements, such as vitamins and minerals, will help your physician determine whether you are lacking or getting too much of a vitamin or mineral.
 Please make sure your supplements are safe.

 How to Approach Your Physician